 See the first part of this post, ‘The Development of Female Muay Thai Promotion in Thailand Part 1: Beauty Focus‘.

-There was a time when women weren’t legally allowed to fight at all in Thailand, a time which is actually more recent than you might have thought.
+There was a time when women weren’t legally allowed to fight at all in Thailand, and it’s more recent than you might have thought.
 A ban was lifted only in 1995, which Sylvie von Duuglas-Ittu wrote about in this post about culture and sexism in Muay Thai and how women are forbidden from fighting at the most prestigious Muay Thai venues in the world, Lumpini Stadium and Rajadamnoern Stadium as well as the Channel 7 Stadium.

 Lois Ann Dort wrote about the history of women’s Muay Thai in her thesis ‘Sport, Tradition and Women in Competitive Muay Thai‘, which can be read in its entirety on her blog, Life of Lois.
 When describing how the ban of women from Lumpini stadium came about, she wrote the following.